-- Here's an unconventional one: A man (I think he's a janitor) takes a lunch break in a grey, artificial plaza with a sickly tree in it, thinking about deforestation.
+A man takes a lunch break in a grey, artificial plaza with a sickly tree in it, thinking about deforestation.
 Suddenly the tree starts to grow, sending out roots and tendrils to the cracks in the paving, and the janitor climbs up on a branch and helps the tree break through the glass ceiling, laughing aloud as it begins to rain.
-My description does not do it justice.

 He ought to call Heaven.
 He wanted to call Crowley.

 Sergeant Deisenburger being sent away... to the farm where he grew up, and it seems like he's not leaving this time, especially when he hangs up his gun and stops talking like a soldier.